JPatel87/mockha/README.md

 * Font icons were taken from the website [Fontawesome](https://fontawesome.com/)
 * Images were taken from either one of the following free image websites [Pexels](https://www.pexels.com/) or [Unsplash](https://unsplash.com/)
 * Eco friendly content was inspired from the website [Country&TownHouse](https://www.countryandtownhouse.co.uk/food-and-drink/sustainable-cafes-london/)
-* Code institute modules for inspiration on coding to use
+* Code institute modules were used throughout for inspiration on coding techniques.
-* W3 schools and slack overflow for general guidance.
+* W3 schools and slack overflow were used for general guidance and troubleshooting.

 ## Acknowledgments

-This is my first attempt at building a website and I would like to thank Code institute Tutor and Student Support who have been fantastic at responding to all of my questions aswell as the students on slack.
+This is my first attempt at building a website and I would like to thank Code institute Tutor and Student Support who have been fantastic at responding to all of my questions as well as the students on slack.
 I would also like to offer my thanks to my Mentor (Antonija Simic) who has guided me throughout this project.